 Recently I found myself guided by corporate intent through the produce section of McDade’s where I came upon a mound of beautiful, beautiful artichokes, and after a truly happy hour at Fenian’s, I just had to get one that was neither too tight nor too loose and had a bit of a purple blush about it, just like Martha (God bless her heart and all her other extremities) told me to select.
 Then I called to my drinking buddy, who was cruising the watermelons, to grab a bud of garlic and a couple of lemons.
 After picking up a few more items we headed for the checkout counter where he espied my artichoke.

 “And what are you going to do with this?” he asked.
 I immediately suggested a physical improbability.
 Unperturbed, he replied, “No, really, what are you going to do with it?”
 He admitted that he’d never eaten a freshly-prepared artichoke.
 Inebriation is a great initiator but a poor executor, which is how, about ten minutes later, I found myself alone in the kitchen with a beautiful artichoke, diminished incentive and a hungry guest.
 With reluctance, I brought a deep saucepan of water to boil.
 Now, you can plunge whole artichokes into boiling salted water (which takes a big pot, a hell of a lot of water and a long time) but, after trimming the stem and tips, I took the less strenuous route of steaming.
-This process takes about 20 minutes.
-Bring about a half a quart of water to boil in a saucepan, drop your dressed artichoke into it, cover and steam.
+Bring a half a quart of water to boil in a saucepan, add dressed artichoke, cover and steam for about 20 minutes.

 When you can pull a thick “leaf” from the middle of the bud without a lot of resistance, remove the artichoke, plunge it into cold water until it’s just warm.
 Then turn it upside-dwon into a colander.
 Garlic butter takes little effort, but some attention: to a stick (1/4 lb.) of butter, use three crushed, finely minced garlic cloves the juice of half a lemon, and a dusting of white pepper.
 Heat until the butter is infused with the garlic.
 Some oddballs will put tarragon in artichoke dipping butter, but unless you’re fit to make a Béarnaise, give it up.
 Serve the vegetable with warm garlic butter and teach the virgin how to eat it.
 Then remind yourself never to snag an eggplant without thinking twice about it.